xavier268/myDockerScripts/README.md

 ## Wrapper files

 There is a wrapper that allow **RE**mote e**X**ecution of arbitrary command files on a remote plateform.
-Command files are simple, usual stcripts that resides in the *./comlmand/* directory.
+Command files are simple, usual scripts that resides in the *./command/* directory.
 They do not need to be flagged as executables (it's probably safer if they are not).

 **rex.sh**